Skip to content

 Overview of Build Place

-When a new build place has been requested, it is created using the purchased version of the IFS Cloud product and the requested solution set.
+When a new Build Place has been requested, it is created using the purchased version of the IFS Cloud product and the requested solution set.